jordandekraker/NiftyNet-ImageAugmentation/README.md

 # NiftyNet-ImageAugmentation
 Code, slides, and examples of how to use augment image segmetnation/classification deep learning problems using the method described by Uzonova et al. (2017).

 This code is meant to be used as a minimalist example for how to apply the principles to new data.
 See NotesOnMyImplementation.txt for instructions on how to step through these scripts.
-Data re not provided (far too large), so the code cannot be run out-of-the-box.
+Data are not provided (far too large), so the code cannot be run out-of-the-box.

 Note in this implementation, model-based augmentation is based on ANTs label-label registration, rather than on RegNet as in the above reference.